Vicphysics

 Increasing the participation of girls in Physics is a topic on which there has been much research and imaginative programs developed.
 This list is a reasonably comprehensive collection.
 If you know of other useful resources, please pass them on to Vicphysics.
-To find out about Vicphysics’ Girls in Physics Breakfasts program, click here.
+To find out about the Vicphysics Girls in Physics Breakfasts program, click here.

 Resources, Research, Reports, Commentary, News stories, Images and Videos